CVE-1999-1554

 Step 1: User Login: A local user logs into the vulnerable SGI IRIX system.

-Step 2: Mail Execution: The user executes the /usr/sbin/Mail program.
+Step 2: Mail Invocation: The user launches the /usr/sbin/Mail program.

-Step 3: Group ID Flaw: The Mail program fails to correctly set its effective group ID to the user's group ID.
+Step 3: Group ID Flaw: The Mail program does not correctly set its effective group ID to the user's group ID.
+It likely retains the group ID of the process that launched it (e.g., the system's default group).

 03 // Deep Technical Analysis